Flutterwave/Node-v3/documentation/misc.md

 ## Get all wallet balances

-This describes how to get all wallet balances
+This section describes how to get all wallet balances on your account.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');